ninjadev/nin/README.md

 ## Publishing nin

 To publish nin type the command `make publish`.
-This will run a prepublish command, and a postpublish command that modifies the project to be usable as a command line tool.
 To be able to publish you need access to the `ninjadev` user on npm whose password will be given through secure channels.

 ## List of known nin projects